EMT course offerings

 You also have the option to take the course online at

 Once you open this website you will need to register for the Heartcode BLS course.
 Upon completion of the online course you will need to contact T.J.
-Carroll EMS Education Director at 515-964-6820 or email@example.com to schedule a time for a staff member to verify your competency in CPR.
+Carroll EMS Education Coordinator at 515-964-6820 or email@example.com to schedule a time for a staff member to verify your competency in CPR.
 The cost for skills verification is $50.00.

 The EMT class at DMACC is designed to challenge students.
 Instructors will typically cover two to eight chapters a week.
 The examinations are designed to mimic the types of questions that will be seen on the certification exam at the end of the course in an attempt to prepare students for the rigors of this examination.
 Students should be feel comfortable reading at the 12th grade level and performing some basic mathematical calculations.
 A great amount of studying is required outside of class.